lee-naish/Pawns/README.md

 definitely not a polished product).

 # Pawns home page
-Since 2022 the home page is https://lee-naish.github.io/src/pawns/ (tinyurl.com/pawns-lang points to an outdated version).
+Since 2022 the home page has been https://lee-naish.github.io/src/pawns/ (tinyurl.com/pawns-lang points to an outdated version).
 This has links to (among other things):